ClassicDev24/socks5-configurator-fa/README.md

 # Socks5 Configurator

-A Chrome extension for connecting the browser to a local SOCKS5 proxy, such as a Nekoray SOCKS5 output, with support for per-domain proxy bypass rules.
+A Chrome extension for connecting the browser to a local SOCKS5 proxy, with support for per-domain proxy bypass rules.

 This project is a fork of the original [socks5-configurator](https://github.com/txthinking/socks5-configurator), with UI and usability improvements while preserving the core functionality.